g-k-l/dsi-arxiv-recommender/README.md

 9/30/2016:
 Goals:
 - Final Assessment!
 - Parse metadata XML and store into PSQL.
 - Write a script to process the source files
 Completed:

 Update:
-~8:40 AM: The number of XML files is around ~850k currently.
+~8:40 AM 9/30/2016: The number of XML files is around ~850k currently.
 The process is still running.
 Also, it took a non-trivial amount of time to count the number of files in the directory.

 Notes:
-- arXiv changed its identifer scheme on March 2007.
+- arXiv changed its identifier scheme on March 2007.
 See https://arxiv.org/help/arxiv_identifier
 - Since SciExplorer is built on post-2007 papers, its parser only handles the new scheme.
 - Therefore we will need to write a parser for the old scheme.
 - http://s3tools.org/usage